Overview

 Compulsory

-This module aims to develop the leadership and influence skills that will help you to promote forms of positive change within society and the environment (either individually or collectively).
-Through engagement with a project in the local community, you'll engage in personal and professional development activities that will enhance your employability.
+To further develop the leadership and influence skills that will help students to promote sustainability or other forms of positive change within society and the environment (either individually or collectively).
+To encourage innovation, entrepreneurialism, the acquisition of additional awards and professional qualifications and to engage in personal and professional development activities that will enhance students’ employability.

 Optional